 - Ferry Point Park: Building Resiliency through Restoration

 Outcomes and Conclusions

 Without national legislation on climate change mitigation or adaptation, many states and local jurisdictions have been grappling with how to plan and prepare for the impacts of climate change.
-The Coast-Smart Communities Initiative is one of the most innovative government programs dealing with climate change in the country.
-While the program only began in 2009, it has already provided extensive support to many of Maryland’s local governments thus increasing the states resiliency and preparedness.
+CCI is one of the most innovative government programs dealing with climate change in the country.
+Since its creation in 2009, the program has provided extensive support to many of Maryland’s local governments, thus increasing the state’s resiliency and preparedness.
 An ongoing challenge of CCI and CCP is getting plans adopted by local commissioners.
 While the process of assessing vulnerabilities and developing strategies usually progresses smoothly, there is often difficulty when it comes to submitting plans to council or implementing strategies.
 Limited funds and capacity can also pose challenges for state and local governments.

 Hitt, J., Braddock, K.N., Sheldon, J. (2021).
 Maryland's Coast-Smart Communities Initiative [Case study on a project of Maryland's Chesapeake & Coastal Program].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/marylands-coast-smart-communities-init...
-(Last updated December 2010)
+(Last updated April 2021)